xdawst/hugo/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Electoral Integrity
-  - Political Competition
+  - Political Economy
   - Political Behaviour
   - Corruption
-  - Electoral Systems
+  - Political Institutions

 # Education to show in About widget
 education: